 As far as the company’s processing of your data is based on the company’s legitimate interest (and no other processing ground) or relates to direct marketing, you are entitled to object to the Company processing your data by reference to your particular situation.

-If you want to exercise any of your rights, please email us at email@example.com
+If you want to exercise any of your rights, please fill in the form available here

-When you email us to exercise your rights, the Company will need you to identify yourself before actioning your request.
+When you contact us to exercise your rights, the Company will need you to identify yourself before actioning your request.

 Finally, you have the right to lodge a complaint with the data protection authority in the place where you live or work, or in the place where you think an issue in relation to your data has arisen.